KHTT: History

-In 1982, the station signed back on the air with an upgrade in its signal now allowing it to target Tulsa.
-It changed its format to a full length Top 40/CHR format and became known as KAYI but still kept the moniker as "K107 FM".
-In the early '90s, KAYI evolved in an Adult CHR direction, but the change did not bring success.
+Later in 1982, the station came back on the air with an upgrade in its signal now allowing it to target the more lucrative Tulsa radio market.
+It changed its format to mainstream Top 40/CHR and changed its call letters to KAYI.
+But it still kept the moniker "K107 FM" and later as "NorthWay 107 FM".

+In January 1992, KAYI evolved in an Adult CHR direction, but the change did not bring success.
 In November 1993, the station changed its call letters to KHTT and its slogan to "K-HITS."
 It remained an adult-leaning top 40 station for a few more years.
-Then in the summer of 1996, "K-HITS" shifted to a more mainstream top 40 format, which it has since used with an astounding success.
+Then in the summer of 1996, "K-HITS" shifted back to a more mainstream top 40 format, which it has to this day.

 Ownership changes

-In April 1988 Renda Broadcasting of Pittsburgh, PA purchased then KAYI-FM (K107) from the ill-fated Narragansett Broadcasting Company of Rhode Island.
+In April 1988 Renda Broadcasting of Pittsburgh purchased then KAYI-FM (K107) from the ill-fated Narragansett Broadcasting Company of Rhode Island.
 Shortly after the deal closed, Renda moved its existing Tulsa station, then AC KBEZ into the same facility as K107.

 On March 8, 2012, Renda announced that it was selling KHTT and KBEZ to Journal Communications for $11.8 million.
 The deal closed on June 25, 2012.
-Both KHTT and its sister KBEZ have moved into the Journal Communications facility at 29th and Yale Avenue adjacent to the Broken Arrow Expressway joining the existing Journal stations KVOO, KXBL, and KFAQ after residing at 7030 S Yale, Suite 711 for nearly 30 years.
+Both KHTT and KBEZ moved into the Journal Communications facility at 29th and Yale Avenue adjacent to the Broken Arrow Expressway joining the existing Journal stations KVOO, KXBL, and KFAQ after residing at 7030 S Yale, Suite 711 for nearly 30 years.

 Journal Communications (KHTT's former owner) and the E. W. Scripps Company (owner of NBC's local affiliate KJRH-TV) announced on July 30, 2014 that the two companies would merge to create a new broadcast company under the E. W. Scripps Company name that will own the two companies' broadcast properties, including KHTT.
 The transaction was approved.

 On June 26, 2018, parent company E. W. Scripps announced that it would sell KHTT - along with its sister stations, KBEZ, KFAQ, KVOO, and KXBL to Griffin Communications.
 Griffin began operating the stations under a local marketing agreement on July 30, and completed the purchase October 1; the company already owned CBS affiliate KOTV-DT and CW affiliate KQCW-DT.

 Gunman

-On Jan.
-13, 2010 just after 1 p.m., 58-year-old Barry Styles brought a gun to the offices of KHTT and sister station KBEZ, and walked up and down the hallways demanding to speak to KBEZ morning show DJ Carly Rush.
+On January 13, 2010, just after 1 pm, 58-year-old Barry Styles brought a gun to the offices of KHTT and sister station KBEZ (now KRQV).
+He walked up and down the hallways demanding to speak to KBEZ morning show DJ Carly Rush.
 When the receptionist informed the man she had left for the day, he walked out of the office then immediately returned brandishing a pistol.

 The receptionist escaped to the back of the office and called the Tulsa Police Department.
 The gunman trapped the employees inside the office and guarded the exit.
 After approximately 10 minutes, the police department had arrived on scene.
-When the gunman refused to drop his weapon, police fired shots hitting him in the waist.
-Shortly after, the police handcuffed the man and he was taken to a hospital where he was listed as being in serious condition.
+When the gunman refused to drop his weapon, police fired three shots, hitting him in the waist once.
+Shortly after, the police handcuffed the man and he was taken to a hospital.